Walk, Jog, or Run everyday this December

 • This is a month of running, jogging or walking, not a sprint.
 Take it easy and build up slowly; don't overdo it early on.
 Have patience.

-• Spoil yourself and go for a proper shoe fitting well before you begin.
+• Spoil yourself!
+Go for a proper shoe fitting well before you begin.
 What works for one doesn’t work for another so make sure your footwear is suitable for you, and most importantly is comfortable!

-• Find a training partner.
-It’s much harder to skip a day’s dashing when someone is waiting for you to turn up.
+• Find a training partner It’s much harder to skip a day’s dashing when someone is waiting for you to turn up.
 It’ll also keep you focused on getting out in the rain or snow!
+Encourage your friends, teammates or colleagues to join you or take part as a relay.

 • Track and share your progress.
-Log your training on Strava to see the improvements you’re making and be inspired by other dashers too.
+Log your training on your fitness app Strava to see the improvements you’re making and be inspired by other dashers too.

 • Don’t ignore the warning signs of niggles.
 If there is an ache or pain one side and not the other, chances are something is occurring.
 Please don’t ignore this!
-Pull back the effort of your run and get to see a specialist ASAP.
+Rest, and if it persists, please see a specialist.

 • Avoid two hard back to back days.
 If you give it some real effort one day, always make sure the next day is a very easy one.